SWeav02/simmate/docs/parameters.md

 Whether or not to include shared features such as metallic/covalent bonds in the labeled structure.
 If splitting these features at their maxima with planes is the desired output, set to `false`.
 If the goal is a comprehensive charge analysis of these features, set to `true`.
 If set to `true`, the `shared_feature_algorithm` parameter will control how they are separated from nearby atoms/features.

-### metal_depth_cutoff

-For ELF features other than atom cores/shells or lone-pairs, this parameter controls the maximum depth (Difference from ELF maximum to bifurcation) that a metallic feature can have.
-Any non-atomic/lone-pair feature with a depth below this value will be assigned as metallic.

-### metal_charge_cutoff
+### min_covalent_charge

-For ELF features other than atom cores/shells or lone-pairs, this parameter controls the maximum charge that a metallic feature can have.
-Any non-atomic/lone-pair feature with a charge below this value will be assigned as metallic.
+For ELF features other than atom cores/shells or lone-pairs, this parameter controls the minimum charge a feature must have to be considered covalent.
+Any non-atomic/lone-pair feature with a charge below this value will be assigned as metallic or a bare electron.

 ### min_covalent_angle